ElisabethRoesch/Perspective_Julia_for_Biologists/README.md

 # Perspective: Julia for Biologists
 This is the online material accompanying [the paper "Julia for Biologists"](https://arxiv.org/abs/2109.09973) and [the JuliaCon presentation "Julia for Biologists"](https://www.youtube.com/watch?v=gRj7E5kYG1I).
 It's objective is to provide
 1. a diverse collection of Julia **code examples** and
-2. information on **related online material** on Julia for biologists.
+2. information on **related online material** in regards to Julia for biologists.

 ## 1. Examples